CARREFOUR AND GOGGO NETWORK UNITE TO DEVELOP THE FUTURE OF AUTONOMOUS DELIVERY

-Congested, 5 December 2022 – Carrefour and Goggo Network are experimenting with a Mobile Drive service that employs fully autonomous delivery vehicles.
-It will operate on public roads in both heavy and normal traffic (15 km at up to 70 km/h) – a first for France.
+Congested, 5 December 5, 2022 Carrefour and Goggo Network are experimenting with a Mobile Drive service that employs fully autonomous delivery vehicles.
+It will operate on public roads in both heavy and normal traffic (15 km at up to 70 km/h), a first for France.
 This shuttle will take to the streets on December 6 as part of the 5G Open Road project on the plateau de Saclay, the largest autonomous driving testing area in France.
-Christophe Béchu, the Minister for Ecological Transition and Regional Unity, Alexandre Bompard, CEO of the Carrefour Group, Eric Labaye, Chairman of the Paris Polytechnic Institute, and Yasmine Fage, co-founder of startup Goggo Network, inaugurated the service today.
+Christophe Béchu, the Minister for Ecological Transition and Regional Unity; Alexandre Bompard, CEO of the Carrefour Group; Eric Labaye, Chairman of the Paris Polytechnic Institute; and Yasmine Fage, co-founder of the startup Goggo Network, inaugurated the service today.

 The autonomous shuttle is designed to make a 15-kilometer loop from Carrefour (Massy) to the IP campus in Paris (in Palaiseau).